finalhornet/finalhornet/README.md

 <p align="center"> FEW THINGS TO KNOW ABOUT ME :

+<p align="center"> - IF I CATCH YO ASS FOLLOWING PONYTOWN'S UGLYIST I WILL UNFOLLOW YOU YO.
+IDC HOW CLOSE WE ARE, YOU 100% WILL BE UNFRIENDED, JOKE OR NOT.
+THAT SHIT GIVES ME THE MAJOR ICK
 <p align="center"> - AFAB but I go by any pronouns.
 I dont particularly go by xeno/neo pronouns but I dont care abt being called them
 <p align="center"> - OMNI ALL THE WAY BABY
 <p align="center"> - MUDPIES CEO!!
 GREEN X BROWN X YELLOW YESYESYES!!
 MUDPIES IS MY LIFE!!